1001Bits/Pointer-Handle-Limit-Fix/Skyrim/README.md

 # Skyrim Handle Cap Raise

-An experimental SKSE/SKSEVR plugin that raises Skyrim's process-local reference-handle table from 1,048,576 to 4,194,304 entries on four exact runtime profiles.
+A SKSE/SKSEVR plugin that raises Skyrim's process-local reference-handle table from 1,048,576 to 4,194,304 entries on four exact runtime profiles.